VzxPLnHqr/sig-pow/README.md

 long does one need to wait?"), but a downside of this approach is that the precision of the work-lock is then dictated by the precision of the locktime encoding.
-Regardless of whether a bitcoin transaction locktime is specified in block, or unix timestamps, the precision of either is far too course compared with the precision of, for example, the standard bitcoin difficulty adjustment algorithm.
+Regardless of whether a bitcoin transaction locktime is specified in block, or unix timestamps, the precision of either is far too coarse compared with the precision of, for example, the standard bitcoin difficulty adjustment algorithm.

 In the standard bitcoin difficulty adjustment algorithm, the target, known as `nBits`